 sometimes I look closer,

-at this falling, despairing.
+at this fall, despairing.

 And sometimes I feel like I am not empty.